Hatch Cover Testing

 • Above 10% OHV shall mean the hatch cover is considered not to be weathertight

-Regulation Compliance for hatch cover tests
+Regulation Compliance for Hatch Cover Tests

 There are multiple regulations pertaining to watertight/weathertight integrity inspections which are made easier with Portascanner:

-“Where penetrations of watertight bulkheads and internal decks are necessary for access, piping, ventilation, electrical cables, etc., arrangements are to be made to maintain the watertight integrity.”
+Where penetrations of watertight bulkheads and internal decks are necessary for access, piping, ventilation, electrical cables, etc., arrangements are to be made to maintain the watertight integrity.

 For More Information on Hatch Cover Testing, Contact Coltraco Ultrasonics Today

 Hatch cover testing is an essential aspect of the shipping industry, ensuring the safe transport of goods across the world’s oceans.
-The various tests performed on the covers provide valuable information on their performance, allowing for necessary repairs or replacements before they are put into service.
+The various ultrasonic tests performed on the covers provide valuable information on their performance, allowing for necessary repairs or replacements before they are put into service.
 Regular testing is critical to the safety of the cargo, crew, and ship, and the shipping industry must prioritise this vital process.

 For more information, contact the team at Coltraco Ultrasonics today.